ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 - **Issue**: Desired behavior: a user is navigated back to the previous screen - the document preview of the Status Report document - after hitting the "Cancel" button on the Status Report Order Response form.
+  - Currently upon Editing an Order, when clicking cancel, it will return you to the previous page, but not the previous tab.
+I'd recommend making this a seperate ask on another ticket if this is still desired.

 - ~~**Issue**: Desired behavior: for a lead case, the beginning sentence states, "On [date], a status report was filed in the lead case of the consolidated group (Index no.